 By early 2026, industry publications report that the pricing changes have pushed forwarders from quietly wondering about alternatives to actively exploring them.
 The Loadstar notes growing interest in competing platforms, open source TMS solutions, and even custom built approaches by larger forwarders.
 Rival providers are gaining real attention for the first time in years.

 The market has evolved.
 Mid size forwarders now have options that genuinely did not exist five years ago.
-Modern freight forwarding software offer comparable functionality with pricing models that are predictable and transparent.
+Modern freight forwarding software platforms offer comparable functionality with pricing models that are predictable and transparent.
+For a comprehensive comparison of your options, see our Complete Guide to CargoWise Alternatives.

 For some forwarders, CargoWise remains the best fit despite the cost increase.
 If you genuinely use the platform's advanced capabilities and global network, the value may justify the price.
 The question is whether you are paying for what you actually use, or paying for a platform built for companies much larger than yours.

 This pricing change reflects a broader dynamic in logistics software.
 Enterprise platforms are monetizing their market position, while cloud-native alternatives are offering simpler, more predictable pricing models.
+The question is not just how much does CargoWise cost.
+It is what is the right software investment for your business.

 The CargoWise pricing story is still unfolding.
 Several developments will shape how this plays out over the rest of the year.